theowenyoung/foam-template-gatsby-theme-primer-wiki/docs/how-to/paste-images-from-clipboard.md

+---
-# Paste Images from Clipboard
+title: Paste Images from Clipboard
+tags:
+  - How-to
+  - VsCode
+---

 You can paste an image from the clipboard with `cmd+alt+v`.